-The pan seared chicken has golden brown skin and is such an easy chicken recipe.
+The pan seared chicken has golden brown skin, tender chicken and is such an easy chicken recipe.
+Simple ingredients with all the flavors of the season.

-This delicious recipe finishes in the oven for layers of flavor.
+This delicious recipe finishes in the oven for layers of flavor in a delicious sauce.

-This sweet and savory, quick and easy recipe is always a favorite!
-Perfect for a weeknight dinner.
+Sweet and savory, quick and easy recipe is a restaurant quality chicken dish!
+Perfect for a weeknight dinner or when hosting guests.

 Seasonings.
 Salt, pepper, fresh rosemary, garlic clove.
 They add great flavor to the chicken before searing.